 Resetting the clock

 As we mentioned, God laid out this calendar to Moses at the time of the Exodus (thought to have happened in 1446 BC), but how did they measure time before that?

 If you search for the word for ‘month’ in the Bible, you will find that time used to be measured by Noah’s age – we read that the flood came in the second month of Noah’s six hundredth year!
 And it continues to keep time by Noah’s age from then on, until this new paradigm shift occurs – God does the extraordinarily dramatic Exodus miracle, and resets time.
 However, God’s calendar was not necessarily what the other peoples of the earth were following – people would set time according to the life or rule of the King, as we can also see in the books of Kings, and the prophets.
 But the clock is dramatically reset once again by the coming of the Messiah, whom we proclaim every time we write the date – 2020 years since he came.

-The Jewish year being 5778 is supposed to reflect the number of years since creation, although this is difficult to prove.
-The truth is that the very concept that this is the year 2018 is uncomfortable for those who are not fans of Yeshua.
+The Jewish year being 5780 is supposed to reflect the number of years since creation, although this is difficult to prove.
+The truth is that the very concept that this will be the year 2020 is uncomfortable for those who are not fans of Yeshua.
 Instead of saying “BC” (Before Christ) or “AD” (Anno Domini – the year of our Lord), in Israel they say “before the counting” and “after the counting”, and it is now more common globally to write “CE” (Current Era) and “BCE” (Before the Current Era).
 The awkward truth of Yeshua’s central importance that all this counting and era-diving points towards is thus avoided for those who would rather deny the One who split time in two.

 There will be a day when everyone will have to bow the knee and confess that He is Lord, but for now, we will continue to consecrate our lives to him as living sacrifices, day by day, week by week, month by month and year by year.